-Since November 1, 2011, the directors have held the principal occupations above, or other positions with the same, predecessor, or associated firms except for Mr. Orsino, who, before April, 2014, was the President and Chief Executive Officer of Jeld-Wen Inc. and Ms. Mitchelmore, who before January 2016, was the President, Canada Country Chair & Executive Vice President, Heavy Oil, Shell Canada Limited.
+Since November 1, 2012, the directors have held the principal occupations above, or other positions with the same, predecessor, or associated firms except for Mr. Orsino, who, before April 2014, was the President and Chief Executive Officer of Jeld-Wen Inc., Ms. Mitchelmore, who before January 2016, was the President, Canada Country Chair & Executive Vice President, Heavy Oil, Shell Canada Limited, and Mr. White who, from November 2016 until October 2017 was Chief Operating Officer of the Bank, from November 2014 until October 2016, was Group Head, BMO Capital Markets, and, from April 2012 until October 2014, was Global Head, Investment and Corporate Banking.